 Coconut Cream Pie is a perfect pie for any season.
 I added a shortbread crumb crust to the rich coconut custard filling and topped it with vanilla bean whipped cream and toasted coconut.

-Lorraine, Not Quite Nigella, my sweet adopted Australian daughter, knows about my love of pies and sent me a wonderful cookbook, A Year Of Pies, for Christmas.
-Since I’ve been obsessing about coconut oil this month, I was drawn to the coconut cream pie recipe in the cookbook.
+Lorraine, Not Quite Nigella, my sweet “adopted” Australian daughter, knows about my love of pies and sent me a wonderful cookbook, A Year Of Pies, one year for Christmas.
+Since I’ve been using more coconut oil, I was drawn to the coconut cream pie recipe in the cookbook.

 I substituted coconut milk and coconut oil for whole milk and butter in the filling.
-Instead of a traditional pie crust, I made a crumb crust with coconut oil and a package of shortbread cookies left over from Christmas.
+Instead of a traditional pie crust, I made a crumb crust with coconut oil and a package of shortbread cookies.
 It was a great crunchy addition to the pie, and a nice contrast to the creamy filling.

-This pie is easy to make and comes together quickly.
-You still have time to whip it up for national pie day.
+This pie is easy to make and comes together quickly—bookmark it to make at your next summer get-together!

 Coconut Cream Pie in a Shortbread Crumb Crust